DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Related Works

-Wang \textit{et al.}~\cite{NOCS2019} propose a shared shape representation of all instances in a category, which aligns and normalizes the objects into a common unit cubic volume.
-It is expected that variations among the instances are smooth and therefore predictable in the NOCS space, which is learned by training on large scale categorical datasets like ShapeNet~\cite{chang2015shapenet}.
-For pose estimation, the pixels of a detected object are mapped to surface points in the NOCS space, which are registered with the input depth image to find the 6D rigid transformation along with scaling.
+Wang \textit{et al.}~\cite{NOCS2019} propose a shared 3D shape space (NOCS) for all instances from the same category, where the objects are pre-aligned and normalized into a common coordinate system.
+Variations among the instances in the NOCS space are expected to be smooth and predictable, to make the NOCS mapping learnable when trained on large scale categorical datasets like ShapeNet~\cite{chang2015shapenet}.
+For pose estimation, the pixels of a detected object are mapped to 3D points in the NOCS space, which are registered with the input depth image to find the 6D rigid transformation along with scaling.
 Grabner \textit{et al.}~\cite{grabner2019location} use a similar canonical object coordinate representation for category level 3D model retrieval.